anzerr/banano.network/README.md

 ### `Intro`
-A object to interface with the banano network with nodejs event system.
+A object to interface with the banano network with NodeJS event system.

 ### `State`
-still a Poc for the moment
+Usable in its current state see example for ways to use it.

 ### `Udp support`
 | Name             | Done |